forwrd-alon-caspi/backend-data-exercise/README.md

 Forwrd Backend & Data Engineering Technical Interview
 -----------------------------------------------------

-Welocme to Forwrd.ai Technical Interview!
+Welcome to Forwrd.ai's Technical Interview!
-The interview will contain on or more of the following exercises:
+<br/>The interview will contain one or more of the following exercises:

 1. [System Design Exercise](./system_design)